Please refer to the new “Online Services” page on the Menu for details about all of the Online Services, and other regular activities in the Circuit.

 The service for this Sunday can be found by using this shortcut link.

 You can find Bible Stories and Activities for Young People on the Young Sunday page of the Circuit Website, or by following this shortcut link.
-There will be a Young Sunday story on Easter Sunday, but there is an associated Easter Egg Craft Activity that you can do throughout the coming week, by following the link above.

 When you leave a church service would you usually shake the hand of the Minister and thank him for the service?
 If so, please encourage our ministers and the team, by clicking on the Thumbs Up / LIKE icon for the video.
 This also helps our videos to be promoted to others, and spreads the word of God.